kellyschrock/solex-cc/README.md

 APSync already has a web server that runs on port 80.
 If you don't need that, you can comment out the line that starts it in `/etc/rc.local` and set the `PORT` directive in `start_solexcc.sh` to 80.
 Otherwise, you can pick a different port for Solex CC (e.g. 8080), and run both web servers at the same time.

 ### Make worker root(s)

 You'll need a place to put workers, so create a worker directory at `/home/apsync/cc-workers`.
 (You can add more of these, depending on how you prefer to organize things.)
 Each worker will appear in its own directory under this one.

 Edit the `$APP_HOME/config.json` file to include your worker directory.

+## UI

+SolexCC has a basic UI for messing with workers (listing and testing them).
+Open your browser to the base address SolexCC is running on.
+The main page shows a list of currently installed.
+You can install new ones from a panel below that list, and remove workers by clicking on the red "Remove" button next to a worker in the list.

+You can also do basic testing of worker message handling from the "Test a worker" page.